hpi-xnor/BNext/README.md

-# Join The High Accuracy Club on ImageNet Dataset With A Binary Neural Network Ticket
+# Join The High Accuracy Club on ImageNet With A Binary Neural Network Ticket

 This is the official code of paper [Guo, N., Bethge, J., Meinel, C. and Yang, H., 2022.
 Join the High Accuracy Club on ImageNet with A Binary Neural Network Ticket. arXiv preprint arXiv:2211.12933.](https://arxiv.org/abs/2211.12933).
 ### 1.Introduction